cognitonow/studio/src/backlog.md

 ### 💳 Orders & Payments
 - **createStripeCheckoutSession**: A callable function that securely communicates with a payment processor like Stripe to create a payment session.
-- **stripeWebhook**: An HTTP trigger that listens for events from Stripe (e.g., successful payment) to:
+- **stripeWebhook**: An HTTP trigger that. listens for events from Stripe (e.g., successful payment) to:
   - Update the order status in Firestore.
   - Decrement the product's stock quantity.
   - Send confirmation emails to the buyer and seller.